CodingNomads/Java-Summer-Session/week_5/Week_5.md

 ## Quiz Questions

-1. **What does `static` mean in Java?**
+1. **What does `static` mean in Java?** static (there are static variables and static methods) static members (variables and methods) belong to the class - not any specific object/instance of that class

 2. **Can a static method access instance variables directly?**
+Short answer is no. Non-static variables are not accessible from within a static context

 3. **What is the purpose of using packages?**
+Just to help organize code - control access to variables and methods with:
+- public
+- private
+- protected
+- default (no access modifier provided)

 4. **Which statement is correct?**
    a) `object.staticMethod()`
    b) `ClassName.staticMethod()`
+"b" is correct - static method (and variables) are accessed through the Class (capital first letter) not any instance (aka object of that class)

 5. **What is one benefit of modular code?**
+* enhance reusability
+* better organization
+* easier to maintain, debug, understand
+* DRY - organize, don't repeat yourself

 6. **What keyword is used to define a package at the top of a file?**
+"package"

 ---